floshin/acrolib/community.md

 # Acro Community

-The Acrobatic Gymnastics Community across the globe is mainly organised in local Clubs or Acrobatic Schools.
+The Acrobatic Gymnastics Community across the globe is organised in local Clubs or Acrobatic Schools.
 They are the germ cells organising the training, where Acrobatics is practiced and kept alive.

 These Clubs and Schools are united in regional Unions, which organise regional competitions.
 The regional Unions are united in national Federations, which hold national competitions.
 Those again are united in continental Federations organising continental competitions.

 Finally they are united in the *International Gymnastics Federation*, the *Federation Internationale de Gymnastique* (short FIG), which organises international competitions, courses and events, while the Technical Committee curates the Rules of the sports.

 Below we try to list all of these federations and how to contact them, as well as all the local clubs.
 Please help us by adding your club and make it easy for local people to reach and join you.